Finding a School

 As a prospective student wishing to transfer, consider the following before you enroll at a new school:

-- The steps and criteria that will be utilized by the institution when making decisions related to transfer of credits earned at another institution of higher education
+• The steps and criteria that will be utilized by the institution when making decisions related to the transfer of credits earned at another institution of higher education

 Filing a Complaint

-If you have an issue with an ACCET accredited institution, please attempt to resolve the complaint through any feedback channels that may exist at the institution.
-If that fails, you can file a complaint with ACCET.
+If you have an issue with an ACCET-accredited institution, please attempt to resolve the complaint through any feedback channels that may exist at the institution.
+If that fails, you may file a complaint with ACCET.
+Please review ACCET’s complaint policy as described in ACCET Document 49 and ACCET Document 49.1, and then submit your complaint and supporting documentation by using the online Complaint Submission Form.

 Frequently Asked Questions